Songjiang, Shanghai: History

-Following Dorgon's 21 July 1645 edict mandating the queue, the people of Songjiang rose up against the Qing to protect their hair, viewed as a symbol of virility and filial piety.
-Li Chengdong (李成東, d.
-1649) retook the city and massacred its population on 22 September 1645.
-Nonetheless, Songjiang remained the primary metropolis of the area of present-day Shanghai as late as the mid-19th century, when its name was typically romanized as Sungkiang.
+Following the collapse of the Southern Ming Hongguang regime in 1645, Qing forces under defected commander Li Chengdong (李成棟) occupied Songjiang Prefecture and suppressed gentry-led local resistance.
+In 1647, Chen conspired with Qing garrison commander Wu Shengzhao (吳勝兆) in a mutiny backed by coastal loyalist forces.
+The plot was exposed and the mutiny failed; Wu was executed, and Chen drowned himself while being escorted under arrest.

+Songjiang was typically romanized as Sungkiang.
 It continued to serve as the prefectural capital under the "Right" Governor of Jiangnan based in Suzhou and then later under the governor of Jiangsu at Jiangning (now Nanjing).
 Unlike the foreign-held area of Shanghai, however, it fell to rebels during the Taiping Rebellion's Eastern Expedition.
 About a hundred Europeans under Frederick Townsend Ward failed to retake the town in June 1860.
 After gathering more Westerners, over 80 Philippine "Manilamen", and several pieces of artillery, a second assault in July 1860 retook the town with heavy losses.
 Out of about 250 men, 62 were killed and about 100 wounded, including Ward.
 Songjiang was then used by Ward, Henry Andres Burgevine, their Ever-Victorious Army, and Cheng Xueqi's division of the Huai Army as a base for raids and attacks on other Taiping positions under Li Xiucheng throughout the "Battle of Shanghai".

-Despite Shanghai's greater importance by the beginning of the 20th century, its international settlement meant Songjiang was still used as the formal center of Chinese government for the region.
-Under the Republic of China, the Zhili clique leader Sun Chuanfang's Songhu (淞滬市) or Songjiang Special Administrative District covered most of what is now Shanghai Municipality, extending as far north as Chongming Island.
+Following the 1912 abolition of prefectures, Lou County was merged into Huating, which was renamed Songjiang in 1914 to avoid duplication with its namesake in Gansu.
+In the early 1930s, the Jiangsu provincial government established the Songjiang Administrative Inspection District (initially the Fourth District), with Songjiang as its seat, administering the surrounding counties of Qingpu, Jinshan, and Fengxian.
+Following subsequent administrative reorganizations, it was redesignated as the Third District, expanding its jurisdiction to include Nanhui, Chuansha, and Shanghai counties while retaining its seat at Songjiang, before Baoshan, Jiading, and Chongming counties (which then included the Shengsi Islands) were further incorporated in 1945.